 REGISTRATION - Saturday, May 23; 8:00 a.m. – 10:00 a.m.; Couch Tower (1524 Asp Ave., Norman)

-Our FULL REGISTRATION is $200..
+Our FULL REGISTRATION is $200.
 Full registration for visiting Grand Worthy Advisors and Grand Representatives to Oklahoma is $190.
 All Supreme Guests and (his/her) 1 “adult” traveling companion are complimentary.

 The registration includes 2 nights lodging, all meals & banquets (Saturday lunch - Monday lunch).
 Please mark whether you will be attending the Grand Cross Banquet (Masters of the Grand Cross only) or the “Guardians of the Galaxy” Dinner (those not Grand Cross) on Saturday evening.